5022 Program Characteristics

 The goal of the statewide aging network is to build, using the no wrong door (NWD) system description, the component services which are identified by the following characteristics:

-1. Flexibility: The services/activities are flexible; they can meet individual client requirements and preferences to the extent possible - provide brief information for some, assistance and service authorization for others, and Options Counseling to targeted individuals.
+1. Flexibility: The services/activities are flexible; meaning they can meet individual client requirements and preferences to the furthest extent possible - provide brief information for some, assistance and service authorization for others, and options counseling to targeted individuals.

-2. Readily accessible: Individuals have ready access to a widely-advertised system of assistance.
+2. Readily accessible: Individuals have complete access to a widely-promoted system of assistance.

 3. Neutrality: The services/activities are conducted independently and separately from the direct delivery of other services, to assure better coordination and avoid potential for conflicts of interest.

-4. Diversity: The services/assistance provided are responsive to racially, culturally, ethnically and socially diverse groups dwelling in the communities including the hard-to-reach populations.
+4. Diversity: The services/assistance provided are responsive to racially, culturally, ethnically and socially diverse groups residing in the community, including hard-to-reach and underserved populations.

-5. Knowledgeably administered: Staff is knowledgeable of community services, including publicly funded, privately funded and non-traditional service options and is creative in arranging individuals' access to them.
+5. Knowledgeably administered: Staff is knowledgeable of community services, including publicly funded, privately funded and non-traditional service options and is creative in arranging individuals' access to those services.

-6. Variety: Clients have choices about which, if any, of the available services they will use.
+6. Variety: Clients have choices about which of the available services they utilize, if any.

-7. Promote self-determination: Staff assists elderly persons, persons with disabilities, and/or their family caregivers to act on their own behalf.
+7. Promote self-determination: Staff assists and encourage older adults, persons with disabilities, and/or their caregivers to act on their own behalf.

-8. Promote independence: Staff provides information and assistance which support individuals’ highest level of functioning in the least restrictive environments.
+8. Promote independence: Staff provide information and assistance which support individuals’ highest level of functioning in the least restrictive environments.

-9. Provide assistance: Staff provides/offers additional assistance to individuals including long-term support options counseling to any consumer who requests or agrees to the counseling after staff identifies the possible need for counseling.
+9. Provide assistance: Staff provide/offer assistance and additional options counseling as needed, to any client upon request or to clients who agree to the counseling after ADRC staff identifies the possible need for options counseling.

-10. Person centered planning: Staff asks questions of individuals in an effort to learn wants, needs, preferences and values in the planning process.
+10. Person centered planning: So additional options can be explored, staff will ask questions of individuals to gather information on their wants, needs, preferences and values in the planning process.